Blogging is fun and has the potential to make you great money.

 In Tapscott & Williams book, Social Software and Web 2.0 Technology, they found that there 50 million blogs by 2006.

-Many original blogs were focused around politics, and politicians like Howard Dean even used them for promoting campaigns.
+Many original blogs were focused on politics, and politicians like Howard Dean even used them to promote campaigns.
 Talk about pioneering content marketing!

 Around 2001 is when tutorials, guides, and how-to style articles became popular.
 So many people were blogging that users had to find a way to stand out.